 Cost/resource measures are influenced by both the care received in a healthcare setting and patient social risk factors, since they typically measure the cost or resource use over multiple providers, settings, and across time.
-The Standing Committee encouraged developers to understand and examine the role of social risk factors and their role in the clinical episodes measured.
+While the developer did analysis of several social factors for the risk adjustment model, none were included in the three measures under review.
+The Standing Committee encouraged developers to understand and examine the complex role of social risk factors and their role in the clinical episodes measured.
 The Committee noted the need to ensure that providers serving people with social risk factors are not penalized unfairly.
 While the Committee noted that it is important to maximize the predictive value of a risk-adjustment model, understanding the role that social risk factors play in a clinical cost episode is critical.
 The impact of social risk factors in cost and resource use measures is unique in that these factors may ultimately increase overall costs through poor transitions and hand-offs, or potentially lower resource use because of access-to-care challenges.
 Each cost and resource measure should be examined on a case-by-case basis to understand the role of patient social risk factors in the measure.